sidarthsai13901/CYS/README.md

 Domain Names can be a little more of a pain for the attacker to change as they would most likely need to purchase the domain, register it and modify DNS records.
 Unfortunately for defenders, many DNS providers have loose standards and provide APIs to make it even easier for the attacker to change the domain.

+After a successful reconnaissance stage, "Megatron" would work on crafting a "weapon of destruction".
+He would prefer not to interact with the victim directly and, instead, he will create a "weaponizer" that, according to Lockheed Martin, combines malware and exploit into a deliverable payload.
+Most attackers usually use automated tools to generate the malware or refer to the DarkWeb to purchase the malware.
+More sophisticated actors or nation-sponsored APT (Advanced Persistent Threat Groups) would write their custom malware to make the malware sample unique and evade detection on the target.